lightside-instruments/yuma123-netconfd-module/README.md

 # Overview

-YANG module based on the Function Generator IVI class
+YANG module based on the Scope IVI class

-Allows configuration of arbitrary waveform data for each channel which is generated after commit
+Allows acquisition of sample data for each channel which is recorded after commit

 # Dependencies